 Liquid biopsy may facilitate detection and serial monitoring of multidrug resistance (MDR) in multiple myeloma by analysing multiparticles (MPs) in blood samples of patients, with a recent study showing that MDR markers are found on MPs of stem-cell-like origin.

 The once-weekly carfilzomib regimen of Kd70 mg/m2 for relapsed or refractory multiple myeloma (RRMM) is more favourable than the twice-weekly Kd27 mg/m2, as the former is associated with delayed symptom worsening and greater patient-reported convenience and satisfaction, according to a recent study.

-The addition of daratumumab to lenalidomide and dexamethasone improved progression-free survival (PFS) in patients newly diagnosed with multiple myeloma (MM) who were ineligible for a stem cell transplant, according to interim results of the phase III multinational MAIA* trial.
+The addition of daratumumab (D) to a bortezomib, melphalan, and prednisone (VMP) regimen improved overall survival (OS) in patients with newly diagnosed multiple myeloma (NDMM) who were ineligible for autologous stem cell transplantation (ASCT), results of the phase III ALCYONE trial showed.